Acupuncture For Detoxification

 Acupuncture Treatment for Detoxification Uses Herbal Medicine Formulas

 Acupuncture treatment for detoxification also includes the use of medicinal Chinese herbs.
-Chinese herbal medicine is well known for its excellent ability to regulate and optimize detoxification pathways and metabolic function, improve digestion, and reduce inflammation to help eliminate toxins from the body, ease nagging symptoms, and promote overall health.
+Chinese herbal medicine is well known for its excellent ability to regulate and optimize detoxification pathways and metabolic function, improve digestion and elimination, and reduce inflammation to help eliminate toxins from the body, ease nagging symptoms, and promote overall health.

 • Dandellion (Pu Gong Ying / Herba Taraxaci Mongolicum Radice): Eliminates toxins, eases pain, boosts immunity, enhances liver detoxification function.